Epithalon - Educational materials

 5. Reduces the risk of cancer in cells

-There are many dosage methods, but the most optimal seems to be about 1.5mg per day before bed for about a month.
-After that, it's a good idea to take a month off.
-You can use cyclically
+There are many dosage methods, but the most optimal seems to be about 1.5mg per day intranasally before bed for about a month.
+Then it's a good idea to take a month off.
+It can be used cyclically.

 Usually the use of epitalone does not cause any side effects except those related to the method of administration.
 E.g. inflammation after injection or slightly irritated mucous membranes after intranasal administration.
 We have noticed that very rarely, but occasionally, it can cause headaches in some people.
 Then we simply discontinue the peptide and the side effect disappears.